git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mk3.md

 * **Stop + Pad 15 (OCTAVE -)** - Transpose the selected MIDI clip an octave down
 * **Stop + Pad 16 (OCTAVE +)** - Transpose the selected MIDI clip an octave up

+## Preferences Settings

+You can set several preferences which are stored when you exit the DAW.
+These are global settings and not specific to projects.

+### Transport
+* Behaviour on Stop: Sets the action to be executed when playback is stopped with the Play button
+* Flip arranger and clip record / automation: if enabled, the functionality of the Record and Automation button when used with Shift is flipped with the function when not using Shift.
+Enable this if you tend to work more in the Clip Launcher than the Arranger.

+### Play and Sequence
+* Activate Fixed Accent: If a note is played the velocity is ignored and a fixed value is used.
+* Fixed Accent Value: The velocity value to use when fixed accent is active.
+* Quantize Amount: The amount of quantization to use when Quantize is executed.
+100% alignes all notes fully to the grid.
+* Ribbon Mode: Select the function of the ribbon strip

+### Session
+* Select clip/scene on launch: If a clip/scene is started from the controller and this setting is off the clip/scene will not be selected.
+Use if you edit another clip and want not to change the focus.
+* Action for pressing rec armed empty clip: what should happen if you press an empty clip in the session view.

+### Workflow
+* Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
+This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
+* New clip length: The length of a clip created with the New function.

+## Document Settings

+These settings are specific to each project.

+### Scales
+* Scale: Select the scale
+* Base: Select the base note of the scale
+* In Key: Select *Chromatic* to also display notes which are not part of the scale.
+* Layout: Select the layout of the scale for the Play mode.
+The numbers are the offsets between the rows of the grid.
+The arrows depict the direction from lower to higher notes: left to right or bottom to top.

+### Note Repeat
+* Active: Enable note repeat
+* Period: The repeat rate of the note repeat
+* Length: The length of a repeated note
+* Mode: The arpeggiator mode
+* Octave: The octave range which is used by the arpeggiator

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak
 </div>